bryandavidk/camptastic/README.md

 # camptastic
 Summer Camps for all.
-Campers, parents, counselors, and volunteers keep update here.
+Campers, parents, counselors, and volunteers keep up to date here.